Site map

-Positioned in the geostationary orbit 36,000 kilometers away from Earth, Luch-5A will relay live telemetry and other information from low-orbiting Russian space vehicles as they fly beyond the communication range of ground control stations.
 Several sources quoted an altitude of 2,000 kilometers as a ceiling for the spacecraft capable of taking advantage of Luch, however, this info probably originates from a legal definition of "low orbits."
 More likely, spacecraft could communicate via Luch-2 from much higher altitudes.
 In addition to spacecraft, launch vehicles and upper stages could reportedly use Luch to relay real-time data to ground stations during active phases of delivering payloads into orbits.

 In order to maintain communications, antennas onboard Luch were designed to home on fast-moving targets and follow them along their trajectories.
 The satellite is equipped with a pair of large high-gain antennas, one of which is working in Ku-band and another in S-band.
 Each antenna can independently track its target.
 Thanks to the capability of two-way communications via Luch, ground stations could send commands to spacecraft, which otherwise would be beyond their reach.

-Ironically, the Luch-5A mission is overshadowed by an international effort to re-establish communications with a stranded Phobos-Grunt spacecraft, which had been hampered by the lack of monitoring assets.
+Ironically, the Luch-5A mission was overshadowed by an international effort to re-establish communications with a stranded Phobos-Grunt spacecraft, which had been hampered by the lack of monitoring assets.
 (The Mars-bound Phobos-Grunt was not equipped to maintain contact via Luch satellites.)

 Path to orbit